BrownDogGadgets/CrazyCircuits/README.md

 # Rewire Circuits

-#### Lego-compatible circuit kits and modules by Brown Dog Gadgets
+Rewire Circuits is a project to create Lego-compatible circuit kits and modules by Brown Dog Gadgets.
 This repository is currently private and may not be publicly shared without express written permission.

 ### Circuit Kits and Modules